AlessiaBrucato/AlessiaBrucato_Ph.D.Project_Scripts/00_README.md

 4 - Follow the instructions and execute files 12-14 in Env.3.

-5 - Follow the instructions and execute file 15 in Google Earth Engine Code Editor.
+5 - Follow the instructions and execute file 15-16 in GDrive and Google Earth Engine - Platform - Code Editor.

-6 - Follow the instructions and execute file 16 in Env.4.
+6 - Follow the instructions and execute file 17 in Env.4.

-7 - Follow the instructions and execute file 17 in Env.5.
+7 - Follow the instructions and execute file 18 in Env.5.